monadplus/nvim/README.md

 Don't worry, lazy.nvim will auto-install the first time you open neovim.
 Once everything is installed, restart neovim and check all plugins are correctly installed `:Lazy health`.

+For treesitter to work you will need to install [tree-sitter-cli](https://crates.io/crates/tree-sitter-cli).

 ## Keybindings

 See [keybindings](./docs/keybindings.md).